-We Are Alive: A Grand Bargain for America’s City is the story of how Detroit climbed out of bankruptcy, forming both a cautionary and inspiring tale.
+Gradually, Then Suddenly is the cautionary and inspiring story of how Detroit climbed out of bankruptcy.
 In this real-life drama, people of all backgrounds and viewpoints found common ground in search of a solution to give Detroit a new lease on life.
-Whether the city’s recovery is inclusive across race, class and ethnic communities will determine whether the Grand Bargain that enabled the city’s exit from bankruptcy is a sustained success.
-This story will resonate with audiences from around the nation and the world, including those living in states and communities facing fiscal distress and nations where faith in democratic government and civil discourse is flickering.
+Whether the city’s recovery is inclusive across racial and class lines will determine whether the 'Grand Bargain' that enabled the city’s exit from bankruptcy is a sustained success.
+This story will resonate with audiences across the nation and the world, and especially with those living in states, cities, and communities facing fiscal distress - and in a nation where faith in democratic government and civil discourse is flickering.